SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide-(1-Project-Setup).md

 https://github.com/Slimefun/Slimefun4/releases

 You can also find a "Maven dependency reference" for every released version.
 Simply copy & paste/replace the version tag into your `pom.xml` to update your dependency.
-Simply copy & paste/replace the version tag into your `pom.xml` to update your dependency.

 Full example: